oneapi-src/oneDNN/source/programming_model.rst

 Engine
 ------

-``dnnl::graph::engine`` represents a device and its context.
+*Engine* (``dnnl::graph::engine``) represents a device and its context.
 Compiled partitions are associated with engines.
 A compiled partition should only access the tensor which is associated to the same device and context, no matter the tensor is produced by a compiled partition or created directly by the user.

 Engine contains a device id, device name, and device handle.
 Since the engine serves as the context for oneDNN Graph implementation to store persistent information, like the compiled partition and its associated persistent memory cache created on the device, the device id ensures that there is a unique engine being created for each device.
 From the device kind, the engine knows how to generate code for the target device and what kind of device object to be expected.
 The device handle passed from framework allows oneDNN Graph implementation to work on the device specified by framework.